 - Oregano can cause reactions in people allergic to Lamiaceae family plants, including basil, hyssop, lavender, marjoram, mint, and sage.

-- If you are taking prescription medications, do not start oregano oil without consulting with your doctor or an integrative physician first.
+- If you are taking prescription medications, do not start oil of oregano without consulting with your doctor or an integrative physician first.

-If you’ve tried oregano oil in the past and have seen positive results, please leave a comment below telling us your experience.
+If you’ve tried it in the past and have seen positive results, please leave a comment below telling us your experience or thoughts on using Oregano Oil.
 By doing so, you can encourage other readers who are seeking natural alternatives for their health conditions as well.